MicrosoftDocs/visualstudio-docs/docs/debugger/start-a-debugging-session-for-a-store-app-in-visual-studio-vb-csharp-cpp-and-xaml.md

 By default, you must supply Windows credentials to run the remote debugger when you select **Remote Machine** as the deployment target.
 You can change the authentication requirement.

-**Universal (Unencrypted Protocol)** is for IoT, Xbox, and HoloLens devices, and Creator's Update or later Windows 10 PCs.
+The **Universal (Unencrypted Protocol)** authentication mode is for IoT, Xbox, and HoloLens devices, and Creator's Update or later Windows 10 PCs.

 **To change authentication method:**